 6.4.1 Introduction

-This solution addresses Key issue #1: Direct C2 Security.
+This solution addresses the following key issues: Key issue #1: Direct C2 Security, Key issue #3: Direct C2 Authorization, and Key issue #4: UAV/UAV-C Privacy over PC5 link for C2.

 In this solution, a UAV and a UAV-C establish a secure PC5 unicast link for C2 communication based on procedure described in TS 33.536 [6].
 Both UAV and UAV-C supports PC5, with optional support for Uu connection.